Poland operates under the Hague Convention on intercountry adoption.

 Hague Convention information

+On 9 November 2015 the Australian Government announced the opening of the Poland-Australia Intercountry Adoption Programme.
+Poland ratified the Hague Convention on intercountry adoption in June 1995 and entered into force in October 1995.
 The Convention requires Poland to attempt to place a child with a family in Poland before determining a child is eligible for intercountry adoption.

 Waiting times depend on the characteristics of the child/children eligible for adoption and are difficult to predict.
 The Polish Central Authority suggests the waiting period for foreign couples to adopt a child under 7 is one year or more (two years on average).